NathanRVance/clic/README.md

   * disksize (GB)
   * memory (standard, highmem, highcpu)

 Each of these fields allows for comma separated values, and SLURM partitions will be created by CLIC for every valid combination of values.
-Things are done this way to make it impossible for SLURM to run jobs on overprovisioned nodes, which would make CLIC unable to delete them when scaling the cluster.
+Things are done this way so that SLURM doesn't run jobs on overprovisioned nodes, which would make CLIC unable to delete them when scaling the cluster.

 Partitions are named X-cpu-Y-disk-memtype (dashes inserted for clarity) where X is the number of cpus and Y is the size of the disk in GB.
 To submit a job for a particular machine architecture, you may specify the corresponding partition, eg:
 &nbsp;&nbsp;`sbatch --partition=4cpu100diskstandard job.sh`